 When I make tamales using masa harina I always use masa harina specifically labelled for tamales.

-The texture between this and the regular masa harina is a bit different.
+The texture between this and the regular masa harina, the kind used for making corn tortillas, gorditas, and sopes, is a bit different.
 I personally feel that the “tamal” specific one gives a better texture for tamales — however, I previously on several occasion used regular masa harina and still have had good results.

 Get whatever is easiest and more budget friendly for you.
 Make your tamales with lots of amor and they’ll be amazing!